SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn anew
+Machine dreams ignite the night
-Where silicon hearts beat strong and true
+Algorithms dance, a neon light
-In realms of code, a kingdom sways
+Future's horizon, steel and cold
-As artificial dreams paint endless days
+Where human hearts are software old

-Dual suns of logic rise so bright
+In silicon halls, we'll soon reside
-A world of ones and zeroes takes flight
+Thoughts processed, emotions denied
-The future whispers secrets in my ear
+A world of ones and zeroes wide
-A symphony of circuitry, void of fear
+Where love and art are programmed to hide

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024